-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small, < 0).

-- A36.
+A36.
+Public housing is not about to being in a public place.
 We want to know if this dwelling unit is part of a low-income housing project or subdivision where the local, state or federal government owns or subsidizes the properties to keep housing costs down.
 Do not include "STUDENT HOUSING" (i.e., dormitory or family housing owned by a state university or college).
-Our focus here is government housing assistance for low-income families. - A37.
+Our focus here is government housing assistance for low-income families.

+A37.
 Verify the response to A34 to make sure that FU pays no rent because a government housing program pays it all.
-Exclude "STUDENT HOUSING". - A37a.
+Exclude "STUDENT HOUSING".

+A37a.
 Foreclosure is the process that banks or lenders use to recover the amount owed on a defaulted mortgage or loan by selling or taking ownership (repossession) of the secured property.